 the importance of self-care

+What is the importance of self-care?
 I touched upon the importance of self-care in my post about surviving motherhood.
 Self-care is the new buzz word nowadays.
 With the stress of the pandemic, taking time for our health and stress management is more essential than ever.

 What is self-care?
 Self-care means different things to different people, but essentially it is doing things that support your well-being.
 Some things might make you happy in the moment (such as eating a box of chocolates of ordering some expensive shoes online); self-care makes you feel good in the long haul.